aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 ## Inserting Fields using DOM

 You can also insert various types of fields using [Aspose.Words Document Object Model (DOM)](/words/net/aspose-words-document-object-model/).
+In this section, we will look at a few examples.

 ### Inserting Merge Field into a Document using DOM

 The MERGEFIELD field in Word document can be represented by the [FieldMergeField](https://reference.aspose.com/words/net/aspose.words.fields/fieldmergefield/) class.
-You can use **FieldMergeField** class to perform the following operations:
+You can use the **FieldMergeField** class to perform the following operations:

 - specify the name of merge field
 - specify the formatting of merge field